publiccodenet/about/activities/communication/pitching.md

 # Pitching the Foundation for Public Code

-Pitching the Foundation for Public Code can be daunting if you've never done it before.
+Talking about the Foundation for Public Code can be daunting if you've never done it before.
 We've collected pitches we already use so it's easier to practice.

+See [our value propositions for each Foundation for Public Code user group](../value-and-impact/user-mapping/index.md) for more detailed arguments if you anticipate a longer discussion.

 ## Opening lines